Zainab1317/FASDH25-portfolio2/README.md

 **Writing the Gazetteer File**

-We created a new file named NER_gazetteer.tsv, where we stored all the place names along with their coordinates in a simple table format consisting of three columns: place, latitude, and longitude.
+We created a new file named ner_gazetteer.tsv, where we stored all the place names along with their coordinates in a simple table format consisting of three columns: place, latitude, and longitude.

 **Manually Adding Missing Coordinates**